Sailors will tell you that their fate, in large part, is at the mercy of the elements.

 The result was one of the slowest runs in the 32-year history of the cup, an annual 70-mile regatta down the Chesapeake Bay from Annapolis and up the Potomac and St. Mary's rivers to St. Mary's City.
 Only 70 of the 161 registered boats finished within the 21-hour qualifying limit.

 Two boats were struck by lightning Friday night.
-No injuries were reported, but at least 30 crews dropped out because of concerns about the weather, said Amanda McCartney, a spokeswoman with St. Mary's College of Maryland, which sponsored the event with West Marina.
+No injuries were reported, but at least 30 boats dropped out over concerns about the weather, said Amanda McCartney, a spokeswoman with St. Mary's College of Maryland, which sponsored the event with West Marina.

 Jim Muldoon, chairman of the college's board of trustees, has become something of an elder statesman of the regatta, having taken part in all but one.
 He knows about treacherous weather -- his 73-foot Donnybrook was struck by lightning in the 2002 race.